FIND YOUR IDEAS.

 An essay that an admissions officer can relate to will make you likable in a way your grades and test scores cannot.
 If you did, in fact, save turtles on Fiji and want to write about it, be sure to fully explain how those amazing turtles truly shaped who you are today.

 The following techniques for finding ideas have never failed me.

 Objects tell stories that can be turned into great essays.
 Consider Maddie's keychain, a tiny plastic replica of Venus of Willendorf, a sculpture that dates to 25,000 BCE.
 Seeing Venus in a museum inspired her interest in how women have been depicted in art through the centuries.
 Maddie used this story for an essay about "a work of art that surprised or challenged you."

 THINK ABOUT YOUR ROUTINES.

 The things you do with regularity illuminate who you are and invite admissions officers into your world.
 Perry wrote about baking bread every Sunday afternoon.
 He focused on the half hour he spends kneading dough and thinking

 about the week ahead -- an exam in chem, band practice and writing his college essays .This idea worked perfectly for the question, "Where are you perfectly content?"

 READ YOUR RESUMÈ.

-Think about the past 3 years: teachers, jobs, summer activities, community service, favorite projects, clubs and sports.
-Spend a few minutes and allow memories to float before you.
+Think about the past three years: teachers, jobs, summer activities, community service, favorite projects, clubs and sports.
+Spend a few minutes and allow memories to float to the surface.
 Parker wrote about a harrowing incident during a grueling week-long Eagle Scout hike in New Mexico.
-His decision, as leader of the group, to continue the hike despite flash floods jeopardized their safety.
+His essay is the scariest I've ever read.